kubeflow/kubeflow/kfctl/README.md

 kfctl.sh apply all
 ```

-This will be implemented by the golang version.
+This will be implemented by the golang version (ie: remove .sh).

 ## Requirements